 - You don’t have to pair every contact property to a column name.
 Just leave Select field.

 Once you’ve mapped each row, click MAPPING.
 This does not begin the import process.
 You can still return to this step if you’ve made mistakes.

 Step 3.
 Create Accounts and Add Portal Access

-During this step, create accounts and update existing ones on TaxDome.
-Skip it if you want to import contacts only and not create accounts.
+Skip this step if you want to import contacts only and not create accounts.

 If you do want to create accounts, here’s how:

-1. Pair the TaxDome ACCOUNT PROPERTY with the matching COLUMN NAME from the spreadsheet.
+1. Pair the TaxDome ACCOUNT PROPERTY with the corresponding COLUMN NAME from your spreadsheet.